Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 6. Discussion

 First, we comment on the laser design principle implied by our results.
 Our results indicate that, for low-$\beta$ lasers, effort to increase the $Q$ value is an important direction in terms of Poissonian light emission with low pump power for laser optical communications.
 Importantly, the conventional class-A condition ($\gamma_c\ll\gamma_\|$) is not necessary, and a photon lifetime comparable to the carrier lifetime ($\gamma_c\simeq\gamma_\|$) is sufficient to obtain a sharp drop in $g^{(2)}$ from 2 to 1 at the lasing threshold.
-Since carrier lifetimes in semiconductor lasers are on the order of nanoseconds, the required cavity photon lifetimes are also on the order of nanoseconds, which is realized with high-Q cavities such as high-Q photonic crystal cavities.
+Since carrier lifetimes in semiconductor lasers are on the order of nanoseconds, the required cavity photon lifetimes are also on the order of nanoseconds, which is realized with high-$Q$ cavities such as high-$Q$ photonic crystal cavities.

 On the other hand, extreme class-B lasers with $\gamma_c\ll\gamma_\|$ are also useful, for instance, as the light sources of two-photon excitation microscopies \cite{Jechow2013}, where bright thermal [$g^{(2)}>1$] light is required.
 When the photon lifetime is much shorter than the carrier lifetime, the thermal statistics remain far above the lasing threshold, which can be used as a two-photon source with high intensity.
-Note that this condition is easily satisfied with low-Q semiconductor lasers.
+Note that this condition is easily satisfied with low-$Q$ semiconductor lasers.

 Experimentally, the measurement of higher-order photon correlations is available with novel techniques reported, for example, in Refs. \cite{Wiersig2009,Stevens2010,Elvira2011,Schlottmann2018}.
-However, it is still too demanding to obtain precise $\ln g^{(q)}$ vs. $\ln g^{(2)}$ as shown in Fig. \ref{fig:classAB}.
-Therefore, in Appendix.
-C, we propose a possible experimental method to check whether or not a given laser is described by the GL theory, which employs only light output intensity and $g^{(2)}$ measurements.
-We also note that the variation of the $Q$ value is reported in Ref\cite{Baili2009}, which employed external cavities.
+However, obtaining the precise $\ln g^{(q)}$ vs. $\ln g^{(2)}$ shown in Fig. \ref{fig:classAB} is still too demanding.
+Therefore, in Appendix C, we propose a possible experimental method to check whether or not a given laser is described by the GL theory, which employs only light output intensity and $g^{(2)}$ measurements.
+We also note that the variation of the $Q$ value is reported in Ref. \cite{Baili2009}, which employed external cavities.